noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 Yes, I certainly didn’t meet King Hydra this time, but I did get to know Shea-san, the No. 5 of the God Realm.
-If I were asked if we get along well, I think that would be quite complicated…...
+If I were asked if we get along well, I think that would be quite complicated...
 But we certainly became acquaintances.
 When I told that to Lilia-san, she was silent for a while and then let out a sigh of relief from the bottom of her heart.